 AppVeyor is a great continuous integration tool for Visual Studio projects.
 You can use it for free to build and deploy your open-source code.
 AppVeyor has a great integration with GitHub which allows you to create seamless CI scenarios.

 Today we will configure AppVeyor to build an open-source project which uses CUDA Toolkit as well as CuDNN framework.
-As of now we can only use Visual Stdio 2015 build environment, since NVidia doesn't provide out-of-the-box integration with Visual Studio 2017 and my hack doesn't work on AppVeyor.

 Let's make a quick recap of how AppVeyor build environments work.
 When you start a new build, a new pre-configured virtual machine is deployed to the cloud.
 This machine has a lot of compilers, runtimes and toolkits installed.
 You can run some pre-build scripts and install custom tools that you need to build your project.
 Then an ordinary MSBuild is called to build the solution that you specify in project settings.
 After the solution is built and tests are run, virtual machine gets destroyed.
 As you can see, there is no persistent build environment that we can configure and run all our builds at.
 Instead, we need to setup the environment for each new build.